 "Yet even now," declares the LORD, "Return to Me with all your heart, And with fasting, weeping and mourning;Joel 2:12(NASB)

-Both grain and fruit harvests failed, due to the devastating onslaught of this four-pronged locust infestation.
-The total destruction of Israel's wheat and barley crops, along with the failure of the entire fruit harvest, caused farmers and priests alike to mourn and lament bitterly.
+Both grain and fruit harvests fail due to the devastating onslaught of this four-pronged locust infestation.
+The total destruction of Israel's wheat and barley crops, along with the failure of the entire fruit harvest, causes farmers and priests alike to mourn and lament bitterly.

-What the chewing locusts left, was eaten by the swarming locusts.
+What the chewing locusts left was eaten by the swarming locusts.
 And what they did not devour, was taken by the crawling locusts and then the consuming ones.
-In like manner, the prophesied day of the Lord, will be one of greatest destructions, to befall the rebellious nation of Israel.
-It will be a time.. such as the world has never seen, nor would ever see again.
-However, it will be a time when Israel calls out to the Lord, and He will hear, and rescue His people.
+In like manner, the prophesied day of the Lord will be one of the greatest destructions to befall the rebellious nation of Israel.
+It will be a time such as the world has never seen, nor would ever see again.
+However, it will be a time when Israel calls out to the Lord and He will hear and rescue His people.

-The entire passage compares the advance, and destruction, of this terrible locust invasion, with speedy horses.
-It likens them to vast army of marching men-of-war, who advance, with unrelenting menace, in strict formation - but who plunder, everything in their path, like a well organised, band of thieves.
+The entire passage compares the advance and destruction of this terrible locust invasion with speedy horses.
+It likens them to a vast army of marching men of war who advance with unrelenting menace, in strict formation - but who plunder everything in their path like a well organised band of thieves.

-Joel's entire prophecy, was given to the nation of Israel.
-Although it was partially fulfilled, on the day of Pentecost, when many men of Israel repented of their sins and believed on the Lord Jesus Christ - nevertheless, the full and final fulfilment of Joel's prophecy - which begins with a day of thick darkness, and progresses into the glories of the millennial kingdom of Christ, will take place at the end at Daniel's 70th week - i.e. the great tribulation, which is sometimes called 'the Time Jacobs Trouble'
+Joel's entire prophecy was given to the nation of Israel.
+Although it was partially fulfilled on the day of Pentecost when many men of Israel repented of their sins and believed on the Lord Jesus Christ, the full and final fulfilment of Joel's prophecy, which begins with a day of thick darkness and progresses into the glories of the Millennial Kingdom of Christ, will take place at the end of Daniel's 70th week i.e. the Great Tribulation, which is sometimes called the Time of Jacobs Trouble.

-It shows that fasting, with weeping and morning is often associated with true repentance of heart.
-And although in this church dispensation, there is no written covenant, set rules or legalistic regulations, which are required of Church-age believers - nevertheless, it is important and wise to take note of things that outwardly demonstrate, an inward change of heart.
+It shows that fasting, with weeping and morning, is often associated with true repentance of heart.
+And although in this Church dispensation, there is no written covenant, set rules, or legalistic regulations which are required of Church-age believers, it is important and wise to take note of things that outwardly demonstrate an inward change of heart.

-Heavenly Father, thank You for the book of Joel, which bears witness of Your goodness and grace, to all, who will trust in Your word.
+Heavenly Father, thank You for the book of Joel which bears witness of Your goodness and grace to all who will trust in Your Word.
 Teach me the lessons that You would have me learn from Israel’s history, and keep me from making the same mistakes.
-I pray that You would help me to make my outward life a demonstration of a changed, inner life, which trusts You implicitly, in thought, word, deed and motive.
-This I ask Jesus name, AMEN.
+Help me to make my outward life a demonstration of a changed inner life which trusts You implicitly, in thought, word, deed, and motive.
+This I ask in Jesus' name, AMEN.